NAV-369/Financial-News-and-Stock-Price-Data-Analysis/README.md

-# Week 1: Financial News and Stock Price Analysis
+# Financial News and Stock Price Analysis

 ## Overview
 This project focuses on analyzing financial news and stock prices to extract useful insights and trends.
 The goal of Week 1 is to set up the project structure, load the dataset, perform exploratory data analysis (EDA), and gain valuable insights about publication trends, sentiment, and more.